AARP Hearing Center

 Not everyone who gets the flu needs to see their doctor, but people over 65 do.
 That’s because age itself — along with many other conditions that often come along in later years, such as diabetes and heart disease — puts you at risk for serious complications from the flu, namely pneumonia.

-“As we age, our immune system responds less vigorously than it does when we’re younger,” explains Stuart Ray, M.D., professor of medicine in the Division of Infectious Diseases at Johns Hopkins Hospital.
+“As we age, our immune system responds less vigorously than it does when we’re younger,” explains Dr. Stuart Ray, professor of medicine in the Division of Infectious Diseases at Johns Hopkins Hospital.
 “Both antibodies and T cells play important roles in protecting against infection and severe disease from influenza.
 And those tend to decrease during late adulthood.”

 Your doctor will likely prescribe an antiviral medication that helps your body fight off the influenza virus.
 Research shows that taking an antiviral, like Tamiflu, at the first sign of the flu can reduce symptoms and shorten your bout of the flu by one day.
+(Read: What Older Adults Need to Know About Flu Antivirals.)

 Don’t postpone treatment

 With antivirals, time is of the essence.
 You should take them within 48 hours after symptoms kick in.
 “What we adults tend to do is say, ‘I’d rather not go to the doctor.
-Let’s see if I feel better tomorrow,’ ” Schaffner says.
+Let’s see if I feel better tomorrow,’” Schaffner says.
 “When we get what we think is influenza, it’s important to contact our health care provider, because the sooner we get the treatment, the better the success of the treatment.”

-Keep in mind: You don’t have to make an in-person appointment.
-Your doctor should be able to assess your symptoms virtually.
 Miss your 48-hour window?
 There’s still some benefit to taking an antiviral “beyond the 48 hours, but it diminishes day by day,” Schaffner says.

 More From AARP